DomoApps/starter-kit/README.md

 ...

 ```
 If either of these files is missing, or if the manifest.json file is malformed, the publish will fail.
+For more on publishing, please see [Domo's publish and share documentation](https://developer.domo.com/docs/dev-studio/dev-studio-publish)

 ## Style Guides
 - For now, we're writing everything as CommonJS2 modules.